wrightrocket/webhook.site/webhookscript.markdown

 While the other actions like Extract Regex and Send Email allows you to create flows in a visual editor, WebhookScript makes it quicker to create more advanced logic.

+WebhookScript can be combined with other Custom Actions as data can be shared between them using [Variables](/webhookscript/reference.html).

 ## Syntax

 The syntax is very similar to PHP and JavaScript.
-See also the [full language specification](/webhookscript/reference.html).
+See also the [full language specification](/custom-actions.html#about-variables).

 ```javascript
 products = [